OpenRC/openrc/supervise-daemon-guide.md

 ```

 This is the maximum number of times to respawn a supervised process
 during the given respawn period.
-The default is unlimited.
+The default is 10.
+0 means unlimited.

 ``` sh
 respawn_period=seconds